 Locked down, but not shut down.

-Now more than ever, The House of Songs works hard to give songwriters a bigger voice.
+Now more than ever, The House of Songs brings communities together with the arts.

-The artist way of life took a big hit from COVID19.
-Now that global handshakes are on pause, The House of Songs has stepped up connecting communities with our #Player2Player remote cowriting program with support from the Northwest Arkansas Council.
+The artist way of life took a big hit from COVID-19.
+Now that global handshakes are on hold, we stepped up connecting communities with our #Player2Player remote cowriting program with support from the Northwest Arkansas Council.

 Yale Law School Professor Gerald Torres (left) with Egyptian artist Ramy Essam)